IBM/aspera-cli/docs/README.erb.md

 Source files are located on **Aspera on cloud**, when :

-- the server is Aspera on Cloud, and executing a download or recv
+- The server is Aspera on Cloud, and executing a download or recv
-- the agent is Aspera on Cloud, and executing an upload or send
+- The agent is Aspera on Cloud, and executing an upload or send

 In this case: